 Four Point Play—Tax Advantages

-In basketball, a four-point play is the rare occasion when a player makes a three-point shot while being fouled.
+In basketball, a four-point play is a rare occasion when a player makes a three-point shot while being fouled.
 Similarly, it is rare for a charitable gift to offer four potential tax advantages to donors, as the CGA does.
 The CGA can have a positive effect on the donor’s charitable deductions, income taxes, capital gains taxes, and gift taxes.

 Federal Income Tax Charitable Deduction